tsklxiv/mit/README.md

-# `mit` - Geenrate the MIT license right in the CLI
+# `mit` - Generate the MIT license right in the CLI

 As the name suggested, `mit` generate the MIT license right in your terminal, without using the browser to search for it.